kanga-prog/kanga-prog/README.md

 Fullstack Developer | Cybersecurity Enthusiast | Startup Builder

-Currently studying at Holberton School Paris and building secure fullstack applications with a strong focus on backend architecture, real-time systems and application security.
+Currently studying at Holberton School Paris and building secure fullstack applications with a strong focus on backend architecture, real-time systems, and application security.

 ---